-Using the 2020 Census population as the base, the 2021 population was calculated utilizing building permit data.
-According to the UPC, a total of three single-family units were built within the unincorporated area between April 1, 2020 and July 1, 2021.
-Utilizing the number of new homes built and Iron County's average household (HH) size of 3.00, population growth can be calculated.
-It is estimated the Study Area increased nine persons from 2020 to 2021, resulting in a 2021 population of 144.
+Utilizing the 2020 Census population as the base, the UPC calculated the 2023 population based on Census block and building permit data.
+According to the UPC, a total of seven single-family units were built within the unincorporated area between April 1, 2020 and July 1, 2023.
+Utilizing the number of new homes built and Iron County's average household (HH) size of 2.97, population growth can be calculated.
+It is estimated the Study Area increased 21 persons from 2020 to 2023, resulting in a 2023 population of 146.

-TABLE 2.2: UPC RIDDERMARK POPULATION METHODOLOGY
+TABLE 2.1: UPC RIDDERMARK POPULATION METHODOLOGY